Homegrown grocery delivery firm honestbee has been swimming in troubled waters since “on or around January 2019“.

 “Given the efficiency of our infrastructure that we have spent the last seven years developing, we are now in a position to expand our offering to be the go-to partner of choice in Singapore.”

-According to the website, delivery fees start at S$2.99 and you can get the goods delivered to your doorstep in as fast as 30 minutes.
+According to the website, delivery fees start at S$2.99 and you can get the goods delivered to your doorstep in 25 minutes or less.

 In terms of price and speed, foodpanda definitely holds a candle but it lacks partners like major supermarkets NTUC and Cold Storage, which hold a huge market share in Singapore.